Fmoratelli/spacex/README.md

 # spacex

 Thats my first HTML page and it's just the beggining.
-It was made for an exercise class.
+It was made for an exercise.